mksaraf/kubernetes-lab-tutorial/content/hacp.md

       scp etcd-server*.pem ${instance}:/etc/etcd/pki
     done

-Also make sure to move in the same location, the client etcd certificate we create previously for the single master kubernetes setup
+Also make sure to move in the same location, the client etcd and the certification authority certificates, we created previously for the single master kubernetes setup

     for instance in kubem00 kubem01 kubem02; do
+      scp ca.pem ${instance}:/etc/etcd/pki
       scp etcd-client*.pem ${instance}:/etc/etcd/pki
     done